-We have made progress in each of our priority areas, particularly water consumption.
-In FY2015, we reduced our agricultural water use (gal/lb raw tomato) by 18 percent and produced 12 percent fewer fertilizer-related GHG emissions per ton of tomato, measured year over year.
-Based on data collected in 2015, we know the typical Campbell farmer needs approximately 8.5 gallons of water for every pound of tomatoes produced, which is in line with other irrigated fruits and vegetables.
+We continue to make progress in our priority areas, particularly water consumption.
+In FY2016, we reduced our agricultural water use (gal/lb raw tomato) by 22 percent and produced 22 percent fewer fertilizer-related GHG emissions per ton of tomato, compared to a 2012 baseline.
+Based on data collected over multiple years, we know the typical Campbell farmer needs approximately 8.5 gallons of water for every pound of tomatoes produced, which is in line with other irrigated fruits and vegetables.
 But there's still room for improvement.
 To reach our 2020 goal, we're working directly with contract farms to develop more sustainable irrigation practices.